awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/machine-learning-pricing.md

 ### Free trial<a name="ml-pricing-free-trial"></a>

-Optionally, you can create a free trial for your product and define the number of days of the free trial \(free trials can be 5–120 days\)\.
+Optionally, you can create a free trial for your product and define the number of days of the free trial\.
+Free trials can be 5–120 days\.
 During the free trial, buyers can run your software as much as they want and aren't charged for your software\.
 Buyers are charged for the infrastructure costs during the free trial\.
 After the trial ends, they are charged your normal software price, along with the infrastructure costs\.

 **Note**
 You can only create a free trial for offers that are charged hourly\.
 You can't create a free trial for a product with inference pricing\.

-When buyers subscribe to a product with a free trial, they receive a welcome email message that includes the term of the free trial, a calculated expiration date, and details on unsubscribing\.
+When buyers subscribe to a product with a free trial, they receive a welcome email message\.
+The message includes the term of the free trial, a calculated expiration date, and details on unsubscribing\.
 A reminder email message is sent three days before the expiration date\.

 If you offer a free trial for your product in AWS Marketplace, you agree to the specific [ refund policy](https://docs.aws.amazon.com/marketplace/latest/userguide/refunds.html#refund-policy) for free trials\.